YAG Laser Cataract Surgery

 The official name for this issue is posterior capsular opacification (PCO), and the cloudy, blurred vision can happen weeks, months or even years after cataract surgery.
 Our Ophthalmologists specialize in cataracts and can restore your clear, bright eyesight with YAG laser surgery.

 The standard treatment for secondary cataracts is simple and essentially painless, taking less than five minutes from start to finish.
 When these vision disturbances appear after cataract surgery, it’s because the membrane housing the IOL creates scar tissue or an opaque film in the back that clouds or wrinkles the capsule and causes your vision problems.
 YAG (Yttrium-Aluminum Garnet) laser surgery creates a tiny hole in the filmy sac to allow light to pass through it again and restore clear eyesight.

 The YAG procedure involves numbing your eye with anesthetic eye drops and dilating the pupils.
 One of our skilled Ophthalmologists points the specialized laser toward the back of the lens sac to create the small opening, and it passes through the front of the eye and IOL to the posterior of the capsule.
 The space made in the scar tissue is large enough to let the light through but small enough to ensure that the membrane holds the IOL in place.
 The procedure is as simple as those two steps.

 The YAG laser can also address a specific LASIK complication when epithelial cell growth impedes vision during LASIK recovery.

-Recovery from YAG Laser Surgery
+Recovery From Yag Laser Cataract Surgery

 Our eye doctors may tell you to avoid certain activities, but most patients can resume normal daily life, including driving, after YAG laser surgery.
 You may be asked to wait for up to two hours after your procedure to check the pressure in your treated eye(s), and YAG laser surgery should restore clear vision within two days.